unamundan/FermaLoop/README.md

   window, trims the selection to start/end right on the nearest strong attack instead of an arbitrary sample boundary.

-All three update the LOOP preview live while it's playing — no need to stop and re-audition after changing a setting.
+All three update the LOOP preview live while it’s playing — no need to stop and re-audition after changing a setting.

 ---